skerschb/docs-tutorials/source/includes/drivers_install.rst

    tabs:
      - id: shell
        content: |

          The ``mongo`` shell is packaged with the MongoDB Server Community and Enterprise distributions, and is also available for users of Atlas as a client-only download.

-         For standalone distributions (non-cloud), check in the bin directory of your mongodb install dir.
+         For standalone (non-cloud) distributions, check in the bin directory of your MongoDB install directory (MongoDB installs usually live in a directory that starts with "mongodb-").
 You should see a file called ``mongo``, which is the shell executable.

          If you are unable to find an install of ``mongo`` in your bin